atoseese/gitskills/readme.txt

 this is a master branch.
-Creating a new branch is quick.
+Creating a new branch is quick. in dev